JohnGilb/SailwindVirtualCrew/README.md

   - Intelligence
   - Wisdom
   - Charisma
-- Crew members can be renamed and choose from a random NPC model
+- Crew members can be renamed and have a random NPC model
 - Crew get tired and will need beds to sleep in. (on average 1 bed per 3 crew, but you may need slightly more if you work them hard)
 - Crew require 10 Al'Ankh coins per day, though if you have none they don't care (for now).
 - Each crewmember takes a share of your profits.
 Each deckhand, for example, will take 1% of your profit.